axiom4/library/docs/README_PART15.md

     Behavior:
         - Checks if the authenticated user possesses the specified Keycloak realm role.
+        - If DEBUG is active and user is superuser, bypass role checks.
         - If the user has the required role, the view function is executed.
         - If the user does not have the required role, returns a 403 Forbidden response.
         - If there is an error accessing the token or roles, returns a 401 Unauthorized response.